Bramdean and Hinton Ampner Parish Council

 Both villages have examples of fine country houses, built (and rebuilt) with character and attention to detail.
 Hinton Ampner House is a substantial, restored Georgian house which, together with its magnificent gardens and grounds, is now cared for by the National Trust.

 The current population of Bramdean and Hinton Ampner is around 550, residing in approximately 190 houses.
-The majority of these houses have no main gas or drainage.
+The majority of these houses have no mains gas or mains drainage.

 Bramdean and Hinton Ampner Parish Council has sponsored these web pages as a resource for local people, as an introduction to the villages for our many visitors and to provide a flavour of the area for those whose family roots are in the district but who now live far away.

-Here you will find local information, in particular the Village Design Statement (VDS) which will be a particularly useful resource for local residents with an interest in maintaining and improving their home and the results of our millennium project “Memories of Bramdean”.
+Here you will find local information, in particular the Village Design Statement (VDS) dated April 2001 which will be a particularly useful resource for local residents with an interest in maintaining and improving their home and the results of our millennium project “Memories of Bramdean”.
+The Bramdean & Hinton Ampner Village Design Statement was adopted as Supplementary Planning Guidance, Winchester City Council, December 2000, and as a Supplementary Planning Document, Winchester District Local Plan Review, July 2006.

 We have also included links to external sites which have information about Bramdean and Hinton Ampner.
 These sites include historical maps, anecdotes, and records of notable events in the district.